felixlopz/hubrise-test-task/content/apps/shopify/en/configuration.md

 ## Pulling the Catalog

 To pull your HubRise catalog into Shopify, from the **Actions** section at the bottom of the page, select **Export the HubRise catalog to Shopify**.
-For more information on how HubRise catalogs are mapped to Shopify, see [Pulling the Catalog](/apps/shopify/pulling-catalog).
+For more information on how HubRise catalogs are mapped to Shopify, see [Push the Catalog](/apps/shopify/push-catalog).

 When you pull your HubRise catalog to Shopify, only new products will be added.
 Your existing Shopify products will not be updated or replaced.